Backlash (2003): Storylines

 The main event at Backlash was the encounter of Goldberg and The Rock; the main feud from the Raw brand heading into the event.
-The feud began on the March 31 episode of Raw, where The Rock held a segment entitled Rock Appreciation Night, a segment intended to promote his win against Steve Austin at WrestleMania XIX.
+The feud began on the March 31 episode of Raw, where The Rock held a segment entitled Rock Appreciation Night, a segment intended to promote his win against "Stone Cold" Steve Austin at WrestleMania XIX.
 During the segment, The Rock discussed the list of people he has beaten in his career, including Austin, and proclaimed he was leaving WWE since he had nothing left to accomplish, and because the fans didn't appreciate him anymore.
 Goldberg then made his WWE debut, as he came down to the ring and stated that he would be The Rock's next challenger.
 After the confrontation, Goldberg speared The Rock.
 On the April 7 episode of Raw, Goldberg and The Rock had another confrontation, where Goldberg provoked The Rock into answering his challenge, but The Rock refused.
 The Rock finally accepted Goldberg's challenge on the April 14 episode of Raw via satellite.
 On the April 21 episode of Raw, the feud intensified as The Rock held another Rock Concert segment, where he mocked Goldberg with Gillberg, a wrestler whose gimmick was to parody Goldberg.
 Later into the segment, Goldberg appeared from the audience and entered the ring, only to have The Rock execute a Rock Bottom on him.

 The other primary match at Backlash was a WWE Championship match between John Cena and the reigning champion, Brock Lesnar.
 Their feud began February 13 episode of SmackDown!, during a one-on-one match with Lesnar and Cena, which ended with Lesnar almost ending Cena's career by using the F-5 to propel his leg into the ring post, putting Cena temporarily out of action.
 At WrestleMania XIX, Lesnar challenged for the WWE Championship held by then-champion Kurt Angle.
 Toward the end of the match, Lesnar massively botched a shooting star press when he severely underestimated the distance and did not fully rotate his body, slamming his head into Angle's side and ribcage.
 This stunned Lesnar and he suffered a massive concussion, which forced Angle to improvise the finish of the match.
 Lesnar then capitalized and regained the WWE title.
 On the April 3 episode of SmackDown!, General Manager Stephanie McMahon announced a WWE Championship tournament, where the winner would receive a WWE Championship match at Backlash against Lesnar.
 John Cena, who had recently recovered from his aforementioned leg injury, was involved in the tournament, where he defeated Chris Benoit in the finals on the April 17 episode of SmackDown! to earn a WWE Championship match.
 On the April 24 episode of SmackDown!, their feud intensified during a main event match involving Lesnar and A-Train, where Cena interfered by breaking a pinfall attempt by Lesnar.
 After the match, Cena hit Lesnar with his trademark chain and the WWE Championship belt.

-Brock Lesnar faced John Cena at the event.
+Brock Lesnar defended SmackDown!'s WWE Championship against John Cena at the event.